eric-lu-VT/Reddit-Discord-Notifier/README.md

 ![img](https://i.imgur.com/KQ1hzg6.png)

 ## Overview
-This bot primarily uses the Discord API (through [JDA](https://github.com/DV8FromTheWorld/JDA)) and the Reddit API (through [JRAW](https://github.com/mattbdean/JRAW)), in conjuction with a MongoDB for the backend (through the [MongoDB Java Driver](https://docs.mongodb.com/drivers/java/sync/current/)).
+This bot primarily uses the Discord API (through [JDA](https://github.com/DV8FromTheWorld/JDA)) and the Reddit API (through [JRAW](https://github.com/mattbdean/JRAW)), in conjuction with a MongoDB for the backend (through the [MongoDB Java Driver](https://docs.mongodb.com/drivers/java/sync/current/)) The database set up by this project uses hashed and compound indexes when appropriate, ensuring ```O(log(n))``` performance for queries.

+This is a rewrite of an [old version](https://github.com/eric-lu-VT/DEPRECATED-Reddit-Discord-Alert) of this project.
+Porting over from JavaScript to Java was necessary for multithreading capabilities, which allow for individual servers to run the primary script concurrently with one another.
+It also allows for each individual server to control ```/start``` and ```/stop``` of their respective scripts.

 Here is a pseudocode outline of how the bot works:
 - On login, initialize commands to Discord API.
 - When a Discord server requests to start script (```/start```)